LucasJMO/E6Plus/classes/HorizonWalker.md

 **Astral (Planar)**: You gain telepathy with a range of 100 feet, and the spell-like ability to use detect thoughts at will.
 You gain a +1 insight bonus on attack and damage rolls against creatures native to the Astral Plane.

 **Air (Planar)**: This kind of planar terrain mastery provides you with limited flight.
-Once per day you may gain a flight speed equal to your base land speed for a number of rounds equal to your class level, activating this ability is a free action.
-You gain a +1 insight on attack and damage rolls against creatures native to the Elemental Plane of Air.
+Once per day you may gain a flight speed equal to your base land speed or 20 feet, whichever is less.
+This flight lasts for a number of rounds equal to your class level, activating this ability is a free action.
+Additionally you gain a +1 insight on attack and damage rolls against creatures native to the Elemental Plane of Air.

 **Fiery (Planar)**: This kind of planar terrain mastery provides you with resistance to fire 10.
 You gain a +1 insight bonus on attack and damage rolls against outsiders and elementals with the fire subtype.